-"welcome to the salem speedway website! we hope you enjoy the new look and feel, and we invite you to click around to discover all the state-of-the-art features we are proud to provide to greatly enhance your salem speedway experience."
+"welcome to the salem speedway website! we invite you to click around to discover all the state-of-the-art features we are proud to provide to greatly enhance your salem speedway experience."

 ADVANCE GENERAL ADMISSION TICKETS: